 Let’s look at examples where crypto can help support existing services and also innovate on processes and efficiency.

 Checking and Savings Accounts

 Currently each banking institution maintains checking and savings account data within the bank’s own distributed databases.
 There’s no practical reason why the financial transactions can’t migrate to a public or private blockchain (while the bank protects each customer’s personally identifying information – the individual account holders name, address, tax IDs).

 Wealth-building With Cryptocurrencies

-Abra Earn allows customers to earn interest on their cryptocurrency holdings, paid weekly.
+Abra Boost allows customers to generate interest on their cryptocurrency holdings, paid weekly.
 Rates depend upon the currency.
 Currently supported are Bitcoin (BTC), Bitcoin Cash (BCH), Cardano (ADA), Ethereum (ETH), Litecoin (LTC), Paxos (USDP), Stellar Lumens (XLM), Tether (USDT), TrueUSD (TUSD), and USD Coin (USDC).

 Banking the Unbanked

 The unbanked, underbanked, or “credit invisible” are those who do not have bank or credit card accounts and don’t use any banking services at all, including checking and saving accounts and debit cards.